muhamedadel2001/Nagwa_App_Final/README.md

 # 📚 nagwa_app

 A clean and responsive Flutter application that displays a list of books fetched from an API.
-This app was developed as part of an interview assignment, showcasing best practices in Flutter development using Clean Architecture, Cubit, Elio, and more.
+This app was developed as part of an interview assignment, showcasing best practices in Flutter development using Clean Architecture, Cubit, and more.

 ---